codewars/blog/content/2021/2021-01-21_whats-new/index.md

 tags = ["changelog", "improvements", "runner", "new-language", "documentation"]
 +++

+# What's new in 2020?

 Year 2020 and beginning of 2021 was a very busy period for Codewars maintainers.
 We worked hard on improving the platform, and on fixing existing bugs which were getting in a way of further improvements.
 At the same time we managed to introduce a few new languages to train on, upgraded some language versions, and provided some means to support users and new-comers.

+## New blog

+We migrated the Codewars blog to new platform, and plan to use it for announcements for the Codewars community.
+We will post here information and updates about new features, improvements, or we will call for your help when we need one.
+Blog posts will show up on the dashboard of the main site, what will hopefully help to bring the Codewars closer to its users.

 ## New Languages

 2020 brought a large set of new languages which users can train on, create new kata, and translate existing kata to!
 Most of them is still in beta stage, and contibutions in form of new kata or translations will be very helpful.

+Many thanks to all users who provided their support on setting up the code runner and created new content for introduced languages!

 ### Prolog